 Working flexible hours can be a great way to get the best of both worlds.
-It allows you to work when it suits you and not when your boss decides that they want you working.
+It allows you to work when it suits you and not when your boss decides they want you to work.
 Working flexibly is becoming more and more of a popular option for people in the UK, with flexible working hours being on the rise.

 You don’t have to work from home or on a flexible schedule – there are lots of other flexible options out there too.
 There’s no one-size-fits-all flexible job so it’s important to think about what suits your lifestyle best before making any decisions.
 This article will explore some different ways in which flexible employment can work for people in the UK and why it might suit them more than a standard job does.